MartinPankraz/ConVista-DS-SDK-Visualizations/README.md

 <b>String getAddress()<b>

-Returns address information associated with the marker clicked last.
+Returns address information associated with the last clicked marker.
 (You should call this one within the event handler for marker clicked.)

 <b>String getClusterSelection(String dimension)<b>

-Returns information specified by the method argument dimension (e.g. “Date”) associated with the cluster clicked last (you should call this one within the event handler for cluster clicked) as JSON object.
+Returns the information specified by the method argument dimension (e.g. “Date”) that is associated with the last clicked cluster (you should call this one within the event handler for cluster clicked) as a JSON object.
 For example:
 {“dimension_name”: [“20140101”,”20140102”,…]}

 <b>String getClusterSelectionFilterData(String dimension)<b>

-Returns information (without dimension name, just raw data) specified by the method argument dimension (e.g. “Date”) associated with the cluster clicked last (you should call this one within the event handler for cluster clicked) as JSON object.
+Returns the information (without dimension name, just raw data) specified by the method argument dimension (e.g. “Date”) that is associated with the last clicked cluster (you should call this one within the event handler for cluster clicked) as a JSON object.
 For example:
 [“20140101”,”20140102”,…]	->	This can be used for chart filtering for instance.

 <b>void setCurrentKeyfigureDisplay(String keyFigureName)<b>

-Changes key figure display setting for all of the clusters during runtime.
-That way you can control programmatically which key figure is shown to the user.
+Changes the key figure display setting for all of the clusters during runtime.
+This way you can control programmatically which key figure is shown to the user.

 <b>String getCurrentKeyfigureDisplay()<b>

-Returns current key figure name used to display key figures on clusters.
+Returns the current key figure name used to display key figures on clusters.

 Geo Coding and Geo-Data Persistence
 -----------------------------------
 Google’s geo coding API can be used for free to a certain degree.
-In order to lighten workload on your account we introduced two possible ways to store your geo-referenced data determined by the API at first run.
-First approach is installing an Apache CouchDB instance and pointing the extension to the database URL.
-Secondly you can use current browser’s internal IndexedDB which sets up a full blown database tied to your domain.
-With IndexedDB, please note that for development purposes you might need to use a static jetty port because that’s already part of the domain.
+In order to lighten workload on your account we have introduced two possible ways to store your geo-referenced data that has been determined by the API at first run.
+The first approach is by installing an Apache CouchDB instance and pointing the extension to the database URL.
+Secondly you can use current browser’s internal IndexedDB which sets up a full blown database that is tied to your domain.
+With IndexedDB, please note that for development purposes, you might need to use a static jetty port, as that is already part of the domain.
 Otherwise you might set up a database instance with every program execution during SDK development.
 This is no problem outside the SDK.
 You could also possibly use a different RESTful and JSON-capable database instead of CouchDB.
 Just give me a hint if you need further information or assistance on that matter.
 How it works (short version)
 ----------------------------
 On first run the app logic will look for key figures and their corresponding description dimensions in the attached DataSource.
 Setting up all of your markers and clusters will take some time as the geocoder restricts traffic while using the free plan.
 Persistent storage of your geo data will make sure you don’t call the API more than once for every address entry in your DataSource (see section above).